gleam-lang/website/book-src/tour/custom-types.md

 fields private so that users of this type can only use the type through publically exported functions.

-For example we can create an `Counter` type which holds an int which can be incremented.
+For example we can create a `Counter` type which holds an int which can be incremented.
 We don't want the user to alter the int value other than by incrementing it, so we can make the opaque opaque to prevent them from being able to do this.